As part of my ‘Life, Death and Everything In-Between‘ project, let’s talk Gender.

 As a female with many years of corporate working experience, I’m well aware of the power of gender and the negative roles it plays in our societies and across many different cultures.
-I’m raising my sons as feminists and encouraging them to explore their own gender & sexual curiosities and express the hell out of themselves should they so wish.
+I’m raising my children as feminists and encouraging them to explore their own gender & sexual curiosities and express the hell out of themselves should they so wish.
 We should all be able to live our lives as we choose, love who and how we like without judgement, dictatorship or exclusion from those less tolerant.

-Whilst researching what I want my project to ultimately achieve, I asked my friends what the word Gender (any aspect) meant to them.
+I asked my friends what the word Gender (any aspect) meant to them.
 Here’s some of their replies:

 “Social construct that supports a binary world view – JP”